-6.37 Taking all of the above into account it is considered that the proposed development fails to comply with the relevant Local Plan policies in terms of amenity and air quality.
+7.42 Taking all of the above into account it is considered that the proposed development fails to comply with the relevant Local Plan policies in terms of amenity and air quality.
 Although some weight can be afforded to the economic benefits of the jobs and spending associated with the development this does not outweigh the environmental and social harm caused.

-7.0 Recommendation:
+8.0 Recommendation:

-- 7.1 That subject to any outstanding consultations the application be REFUSED for the following reason(s): - 1.
+- 8.1 That subject to any outstanding consultations the application be REFUSED for the following reason(s): - 1.
 The proposal will result in a substantial increase in ammonia release.
-The scheme has not been prepared with sufficient mitigation measures to address the threat to air quality.
-No measures have been taken to mitigate or compensate for the ammonia release.
+Mitigation measures to address the threat to air quality have been supplied but will not remove emissions to a degree to fully protect the environment.
 The proposal is considered to fail to meet the higher standard required by the Local Plan policy RM4. - 2.
 The number of HGV movements associated with the delivery of live birds from the site along the pre-determined vehicle route to processing facilities, that will continue throughout the night, will result in a new noise source that could cause sleep disturbance to residents of properties adjacent to the route and result in a loss of amenity contrary to Local Plan policy E2.